Frances Burney: Marriage

-In 1790–1791 Burney wrote four blank-verse tragedies: Hubert de Vere, The Siege of Pevensey, Elberta and Edwy and Elgiva.
-Only the last was performed.
-Although it was one of a profusion of paintings and literary works about the early English king Eadwig (Edwy) and his wife Ælfgifu (Elgiva) to appear in the later 18th century, it met with public failure, opening in London in March for only one night.
+In 1790–1791 Burney wrote four blank-verse tragedies: Hubert de Vere, The Siege of Pevensey, Elberta and Edwy and Elgiva, only the last of which was performed.
+One of a profusion of paintings and literary works about the early English king Eadwig (Edwy) and his wife Ælfgifu (Elgiva) to appear in the later 18th century, it met with public failure, playing in London for one night in March.

-The French Revolution began in 1789; Burney was among many literary figures in England who sympathized with its early ideals of equality and social justice.
-During this period Frances became acquainted with some French exiles known as "Constitutionalists", who had fled to England in August 1791 and were living at Juniper Hall, near Mickleham, Surrey, where Frances's sister Susanna lived.
-She quickly became close to General Alexandre d'Arblay, an artillery officer who had been adjutant-general to Lafayette, a hero of the French Revolution whose political views lay between those of Royalist and of Republicans.
+When the French Revolution began in 1789, Burney was among the many literary figures in England who sympathized with its early ideals of equality and social justice.
+During this period Burney became acquainted with some French exiles known as "Constitutionalists", who fled to England in August 1791 and were living at Juniper Hall, near Mickleham, Surrey, where Burney's sister Susanna lived.
+She quickly became close to General Alexandre d'Arblay (1754-1818), an artillery officer who had been adjutant-general to Lafayette.
 D'Arblay taught her French and introduced her to the writer Germaine de Staël.

 Burney's father disapproved of d'Arblay's poverty, Catholicism, and ambiguous social status as an émigré.
 Nonetheless, she and d'Arblay were married on 28 July 1793 at St Michaels and All Angels Church in Mickleham.
 The same year she produced her pamphlet Brief Reflections relative to the Emigrant French Clergy.
 This short work resembled other pamphlets produced by French sympathisers in England, calling for financial support for the revolutionary cause.
 It is noteworthy for the way that Burney employed her rhetorical skills in the name of tolerance and human compassion.
-On 18 December 1794, Frances gave birth to a son, Alexander Charles Louis (died 19 January 1837), who took holy orders, being minister of Ely Chapel, London, and perpetual curate of Camden Town Chapel.
+On 18 December 1794, Burney gave birth to a son, Alexander Charles Louis (died 19 January 1837), who took holy orders and became minister of Ely Chapel, London, and perpetual curate of Camden Town Chapel.
 Her sister Charlotte's remarriage in 1798 to the pamphleteer Ralph Broome caused her and her father further consternation, as did the move by her sister Susanna and penurious brother-in-law Molesworth Phillips and their family to Ireland in 1796.

 Camilla

-The newly-weds were saved from poverty in 1796 by the publication of Frances's "courtesy novel" Camilla, or a Picture of Youth, a story of frustrated love and impoverishment.
+Burney and her new husband, General Alexandre d'Arblay, were saved from poverty in 1796 by the publication of Burney's "courtesy novel" Camilla, or a Picture of Youth, a story of frustrated love and impoverishment.
 The first edition sold out; she made £1000 on the novel and sold the copyright for another £1000.
-This was sufficient for them to build a house in Westhumble near Dorking in Surrey, which they called Camilla Cottage.
-Their life at this time was by all accounts happy, but the illness and death in 1800 of Frances's sister and close friend Susanna cast a shadow and ended a lifelong correspondence that had been the motive and basis for most of Burney's journal writing.
+This enabled them to build a house in Westhumble near Dorking in Surrey, which they called Camilla Cottage.
+Their life at this time was by all accounts happy, but the illness and death in 1800 of Burney's sister and close friend Susanna cast a shadow and ended a lifelong correspondence that had been the motive and basis for most of Burney's journal writing.
 However, she resumed her journal at the request of her husband, for the benefit of her son.